-Bakers & Baristas In Survival Mode Is Tastier Than Most Places When They're Fully Operational
+Even In Survival Mode, Bakers & Baristas Is Tastier Than Most Places Going At Full Force

 In March 2020, Eric and Joe Quan faced a difficult choice.
 After struggling for three weeks, they made the painful decision to close their Cerritos cafe, Bakers & Baristas.
 COVID-19 was spreading fast.
 They weren't sure how to operate safely during the pandemic.
 An L.A.
 County order had forced restaurants to stop dine-in service and only offer takeout.
 The brothers felt shutting down was the responsible thing to do for the community.

 "We tried to sustain as long as possible and we noticed a lot of places were closing for a little bit, and that's pretty much what we did," Joe says.

 Since opening in 2015, Bakers & Baristas has become known for its excellent pastries and desserts, its brunch menu and its specialty coffee.
 As with the best cafes, its success has never been solely about what it offers to eat and drink.